manishsgaikwad/ThoughtWorksHttpChallenge/README.md

 # ThoughtWorksHttpChallenge
-Code for the ThoughtWorks challenge which is given when one wants to interview at ThoughtWorks.
+Code for the ThoughtWorks http hunt (REST API) challenge which is given when one wants to interview at ThoughtWorks.

 Add your own 'userId'.
 Then run index.js to start the challenge.